apexfarm/ApexTestKit/README.md

   * Use sObjectField instead of field name string
   * Use method instead of faker generation expression
 * Put functional programming into extreme.
 It becomes a delightful experience to code.
 * Performance tuning.
-I have to make trade-offs between "good-looking names" and performance, and `index()` and `repeat()` keywords are introduced for performance considerations.
+Have to make trade-offs between "good-looking names" and performance, and `index()` and `repeat()` keywords are introduced for performance considerations.

 #### Roadmap